AMWA-TV/bcp-002-02/docs/Overview.md

 #### Manufacturer

-The name used by the company or other organisation creating/selling an NMOS Node or Device, e.g. "Acme" .
-Manufacturers are encouraged to normalise this across their range of Products, insofar as is posisble.
-AMWA will not maintain a registry of vendor names.
+The name used by the company or other organisation creating/selling an NMOS Node or Device, e.g. "Acme".
+Manufacturers are encouraged to normalise this across their range of Products.

+> Note: AMWA does not maintain a registry of vendor names.

 The Manufacturer of an Device need not be the same as its Node; for example Acme might manufacturer a hardware frame that provides the NMOS Node and is populated with third-party processing cards, or software modules, acting as NMOS Devices.